Larry Williams

 "I'm really into big broad volume markets."

-The learning path to 11,000%: Bill's mentorship and the volatility breakout system
+The learning path to 11,000%: Bill Meehan and the volatility breakout system

 "We just bracket that — a little bit above and below the opening."

-What the best bond trader taught him: why great traders aren't always mechanical
+What the best bond trader taught him: why great traders are not always mechanical

 "He's not a mechanical trader — that was just a huge lesson."

-The market as your best teacher — and how to use indicators properly
+The market as your best teacher — and how to calibrate indicators to each market's rhythm

-Williams shares one of his most enduring beliefs: the market itself is the best teacher available, and every losing streak is a curriculum if you listen to it.
-Rather than blaming conditions when trades fail, he asks what the market is trying to teach him — and argues that this question, honestly pursued, will reveal the answer every time.
-He also pulls back the curtain on his toolbox: he has developed 35 custom indicators, and the critical principle most traders violate is that each indicator must be calibrated to the time frame and natural rhythm of the specific market being traded.
-Using a generic 10-day or 14-day RSI on a market with a 22-day cycle means measuring the wrong thing.
-Every tool in the chart must match the patterns of the market it's analyzing.
+▶ 2m 29sWhen asked about recommended trading books, Williams names several authors — Tom DeMark, Jake Bernstein, John Bollinger, Linda Bradford Raschke — but pivots to his most enduring belief: the market itself is the best teacher available.
+Every losing streak is a curriculum if you listen to it.
+Rather than blaming conditions when trades fail, he asks what the market is trying to teach him, and argues that this question, honestly pursued, will reveal the answer every time.
+He also describes his toolbox: 35 custom indicators, with the critical principle being that each must be calibrated to the time frame and natural rhythm of the specific market — a generic 14-day RSI on a market with a 22-day cycle is measuring the wrong thing.

 "The market's the best teacher."